OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You need to perform several steps to initialize Angr's symbolic execution engine:

-- Load the binary into a `Project`. `Project` is the starting point for any kind of analysis in Angr.
+- Load the binary into a `project`, which is the starting point for any kind of analysis in Angr.

 - Pass the address from which the analysis should start.
 In this case, we will initialize the state with the first instruction of the serial validation function.
 This makes the problem significantly easier to solve because you avoid symbolically executing the Base32 implementation.